Don’t cut yourself off from the Vine

 - 15:25 That’s how it had to be, though.
 The words written into their own law had to be fulfilled.
 ‘They didn’t have any reason to hate me.
 They hated me anyhow.’4

-- 15:26 I’m going to send the Helper5 to you.
-The Helper will come from the Father.
+- 15:26 I’m going to send a Spiritual Guide5 to help you.
+This helper will come from the Father.
 This Spirit—the essence of truth—will teach you about me.

-- 15:27 You need to teach people about me because you’ve been with me from the beginning of my ministry.”
+- 15:27 In turn, you need to teach people about me because you’ve been with me from the beginning of my ministry.”

 “True Vine” is how many scholars translate the phrase.
 The Greek word for “true” can also mean “real” and “genuine.”
 Some scholars say that Jesus is comparing himself to Israel, a spiritually rebellious nation sometimes described in the Jewish Bible as a worthless vineyard fit for nothing but getting stomped into the ground (Isaiah 5:5).
 A modern-day takeaway, some scholars say, is that Jesus is the source of any spiritual fruit that’s produced for God.
 It wasn’t the Jewish nation.
 And it’s not the Christian church.